Warsame-Egal/chat-program/README.md

 # chat-program
-A tftp Client-Server chat program that sends and retrieves text using a socket, host-name, port number and thread implementation.
+A tftp Client-Server chat application that sends and retrieves text using a socket, host-name, port number and thread implementation.